 Want to test the benefits of induction cooking?
 San José residents can check out a portable induction cooktop and cookware at no cost for up to two weeks by filling out an interest form.

 Notice: Induction Checkouts are temporarily on hold due to concerns over COVID-19 until further notice.
+You may register with any pick-up date to add your name to the waitlist, and will be contacted upon program resumption.
 Thank you.

 Watch this video from our partner agency to see how induction cooktops work.